Looking for answers on all things 5G? Here’s the ins, outs, and all the info you need...

 What are Vodafone’s 5G network plans?

 Our 5G network – offering unparalleled speeds and plans with unlimited monthly data – is live right now and being rolled out quickly across the UK.
-As at February 2019, we had 5G in 40 towns and cities, and we hope to increase this number to nearly 50 by the end of March 2020.
+As of February 2020, we had 5G in 40 towns and cities.

 We’re also launching 5G in more countries than anyone else.
 So including the UK, we now offer 5G in 100+ towns and cities across Italy, Spain, Germany and Ireland.